Stylish or Attractive Constructions

 Fukuoka Bank Head Office

-It was designed by Kisho Kurokawa, one of the most famous Japanese architects ever.
-(I know his name because his wife was an actress.)
-He was the leader of the Metabolism movement.
-Metabolism is the idea of emphasizing adaptation to the changing modern world over function.
-Actually, a big blank space in the large box is not functional.
+The building was designed by Kisho Kurokawa, one of Japan’s most famous architects (I remember his name because his wife was an actress).
+He was a leading figure in the Metabolism movement, which emphasized adaptability to the changing modern world over strict functionality.
+In fact, the large blank space within the main structure isn’t functional at all—it exists as part of the architectural concept.

 Mitsukoshi Fukuoka